Ian-Blanshard/MP3-Climbing-Log/README.md

 I used [this blog post](https://vertabelo.com/blog/schema-diagram/) to learn more about database schemas and [this blog post](https://www.gleek.io/blog/crows-foot-notation.html#google_vignette) to better understand crows foot notation schema drawings.

-I used [this stackoverflow](https://stackoverflow.com/questions/70997771/is-there-a-way-to-use-python-flask-to-receive-a-unique-input-from-the-user) when looking for a solution for stopping duplicate enteries into database for unique fields.
+I used [this stack overflow](https://stackoverflow.com/questions/70997771/is-there-a-way-to-use-python-flask-to-receive-a-unique-input-from-the-user) when looking for a solution for stopping duplicate enteries into database for unique fields.

 [This tutorial](https://www.geeksforgeeks.org/how-to-add-authentication-to-your-app-with-flask-login/) was where i learned about and how to use flask-login.

-[This tutorial](https://www.geeksforgeeks.org/password-hashing-with-bcrypt-in-flask/) was where i learned aboutusing bcrypt for hashing passwords to store in the database using flask.
+[This tutorial](https://www.geeksforgeeks.org/password-hashing-with-bcrypt-in-flask/) was where i learned about using bcrypt for hashing passwords to store in the database using flask.

 After making some changes to my database after it was created I used [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-perform-flask-sqlalchemy-migrations-using-flask-migrate) for learning how to use flask-migrate to apply changes to the database.

-When I wanted to learn about how to use plotly charts with flask i used [this tutorial](https://www.geeksforgeeks.org/create-a-bar-chart-from-a-dataframe-with-plotly-and-flask/) and [this stackoverflow question](https://stackoverflow.com/questions/63616028/how-to-integrate-plotly-express-chart-to-flask-app) to help, create my charts and include them in my routes.py file.
+When I wanted to learn about how to use plotly charts with flask i used [this tutorial](https://www.geeksforgeeks.org/create-a-bar-chart-from-a-dataframe-with-plotly-and-flask/) and [this stack overflow question](https://stackoverflow.com/questions/63616028/how-to-integrate-plotly-express-chart-to-flask-app) to help, create my charts and include them in my routes.py file.

 When it came to editing my plotly charts I used [this question](https://community.plotly.com/t/how-can-i-adjust-the-whitespace-around-go-pie-chart/78584) on a plotly forum to help understand how.

-When it came to creating the database queries I used the SQLAlchemy docs to better understand the ORM, particulaly [this page](https://docs.sqlalchemy.org/en/20/orm/queryguide/relationships.html) and [this one](https://docs.sqlalchemy.org/en/20/tutorial/orm_data_manipulation.html#tutorial-orm-data-manipulation).
+When it came to creating the database queries I used the SQLAlchemy docs to better understand the ORM, particularly [this page](https://docs.sqlalchemy.org/en/20/orm/queryguide/relationships.html) and [this one](https://docs.sqlalchemy.org/en/20/tutorial/orm_data_manipulation.html#tutorial-orm-data-manipulation).

 For learning how to correctly implement a 404 page in flask I used [this site](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).